-I think the final and most important part of my review of Makkah has to be the Al Baraj shopping mall.
+I think the final and most important part of my review of Makkah has to be the Tower.
+It is one of the most iconic buildings associated with Makkah and Muslims.
 Like every modern city, there is a mall.
 Yes, it is next to the holiest place packed with shops, food courts, luxury hotels and restaurants.
 This mall has raised a lot of differences in opinions and minds.
 Some like it and others don’t.

-They say that it is so close to the holy mosque and that the place is sacred and it shouldn’t be given to build a mall.
-How can you go shopping while you are in Makkah instead of praying and taking time out to reflect on the purpose of life.
-I visited the mall and I understand the point.
+They say that it is so close to the holy mosque and that the place is sacred and it shouldn’t be given to building a mall.
+How can you go shopping while you are in Makkah instead of praying and taking time out to reflect on the purpose of life?

-The Al Abraj mall is located in the Makkah Royal Clock Tower.
-It is part of a massive complex that hosts some luxury hotels such as Fairmont, Swisshotel, Raffles, Pullman Zam Zam etc.
+The Al-Abraj Skyscraper hosts some luxury hotels such as Fairmont, Swisshotel, Raffles, Pullman Zam Zam etc.

-It has a food court which I have to admit is handy when you are starving after a long day plus my favourite Starbucks.
-I actually thought that having Starbucks there is ironic since so many Muslims boycott Starbucks yet it always seemed busy.
+It has a food court which I have to admit is handy when you are starving.

 I personally don’t mind the mall so much, although it is not my favourite.
 I understand many people think it shouldn’t be there but I think it makes sense in a way.